mohammedazzouzi15/STK_search/README.rst

 STK_search
 ==========

-STK_search is a Python package designed for [brief description of what the package does].
+skt_search is a Python library for searching the chemical space of molecules formed by stk.
+It is built on top of stk and stk_optim.

 Installation
 ============